-Set a percentage of your monthly income to go towards taxes, so you know you’ll have enough saved.
-Then deduct your monthly set expenses, such as rent or mortgage payment, cell phone bill, utilities, transit costs (estimate gas payments), insurance, and any debt payments.
+Set a percentage of your monthly income to go towards taxes, that way you know you have enough saved.
+Then deduct your monthly set expenses from the remaining amount.

 Once you’ve saved enough for tax and to keep a roof over your head, put money each month into an IRA contribution for retirement or set up a 401(k) deduction with your employer.

-Then, set the amount you can afford to save each month.
-That emergency fund is important – especially if you won’t have a tax refund to pad your savings account.
+Lastly, calculate the amount you can afford to save in an emergency fund each month.
+That savings account is important – especially if you won’t have a tax refund to pad your savings account later on.

-You can get aggressive with savings or debt payment goals or take a portion of your monthly spend and allocate it elsewhere.
+You can also choose to get aggressive with savings or debt payment goals.

-Determine the budgeting method that works best for you and keeps you out of debt.
+Determine the budgeting method that works best for you.

-Creating a weekly spending limit can help you stick to budgets better than looking at a 30-day period of time and trying not to overspend.
+Creating a weekly financial limit can help you stick to budgets better than looking at a 30-day period of time and trying not to overspend.

-Credit cards do make it easy to not only overspend, but forget about how much was spent before the bill comes in.
+Credit cards make it easy to not only overspend, but to also forget how much was spent before the bill comes.

 Cash diets are a way of sticking to strict limits.
-You determine how much you can afford to spend each week and take that amount out in cash to use instead of a credit card.
+Determine how much you can afford to spend each week and only take that amount out in cash to use instead of a credit card.

-Then only spend in cash instead of using a card.

-If you have to use a credit card, then remove that amount of cash from your wallet and set it aside to use next week.
+If you have to use a credit card, remove that amount of cash from your wallet and set it aside to use next week.

-Carrying cash may not appeal to some, in which case it’s important to pay off your credit cards as you go during the month.
+If carrying cash doesn’t appeal to you, try your best to pay off any credit cards as you go during the month.

-Pick a day of the week to log on to your credit card portals and pay them all down.
-This way your bank account will accurately reflect the amount of money you actual have to spend.
+Pick a day of the week to log in to your online credit card accounts and pay them down.
+That way your bank account will accurately reflect the amount of money you actually have to spend.

-There are numerous ways to budget money, but if you tailor a plan specific to your income and
+There are numerous ways to budget money.
+That’s why it’s essential to tailor a plan specific to your income and financial limits.